Our Charlotte Workers’ Comp Lawyer Can Help You Get a Maximum Settlement After You Reach MMI

-This is a selection of notable cases decided before our state appellate courts.
-These cases have all resolved through settlement.
+Below is a selection of notable cases decided before our state appellate courts.
+These cases have all resolved and monetary settlements have been received by our clients.
 However, we have not disclosed settlement values due to various applicable confidentiality agreements.

 Saunders V. ADP TotalSource FI XI, Inc., 372 N.C.
 29, 822 S.E.2d 857 (2019), Reversing 249 N.C.
 App.
 361, 791 S.E.2d 466 (2016)

 The plaintiff/client, a bartender, sustained two back injuries while lifting at work.
 Following his injuries, he developed CRPS and foot drop, which increased his risk of falling.
 Litigation of this matter occurred before the North Carolina Industrial Commission at the deputy commissioner level and was appealed to the Full Commission.
 The case was further appealed to the North Carolina Court of Appeals and the Supreme Court of North Carolina regarding the issue of fees for compensation of attendant care services.
 The Supreme Court decided this case in favor of the plaintiff, and the workers’ compensation insurance carrier later settled.

 Mehaffey V. Burger King, 367 N.C.
 120, 749 S.E.2d 252 (2012), Reversing 217 N.C.
 App.
 720, 718 S.E.2d 720 (2011)